-In the northern hemisphere, corn plants are susceptible to damage from feeding by a Coleopteran insect pest, corn rootworm (Diabrotica spp.).
+In the Northern Hemisphere, corn plants are susceptible to damage from feeding by a Coleopteran insect pest, corn rootworm (Diabrotica spp.).
 The Applicant has previously developed two separate genetically modified (GM) inbred lines, one containing a trait that confers protection to the corn rootworm, and a second line that contains a trait conferring tolerance to the broad-spectrum herbicide glyphosate.
-These two inbred GM lines each containing the individual traits have previously been crossed using traditional plant breeding techniques to produce a corn hybrid with the dual trait.
+These two inbred GM lines have previously been crossed using traditional plant breeding techniques to produce a corn hybrid with the dual trait.
 The traditional breeding process is considered inefficient, and requires long development times.